Are you wishing for a good night's sleep?

 Sleep is crucial for your health and wellbeing.
-Regular, good quality sleep allows your body to heal and regenerate, in fact, there’s no part of you that doesn’t benefit from getting a restful night’s sleep.
-Studies on people who experience insomnia report that chronic lack of sleep can increase their risk of developing conditions like hypertension, cardiovascular disease and metabolic disorders including type 2 diabetes.
-It is also associated with low mood and depression.
+Regular, good quality sleep allows your body to heal and regenerate.
+In fact, there’s no part of you that doesn’t benefit from getting a restful night’s sleep, and studies on people who experience insomnia report that chronic lack of sleep can increase their risk of developing conditions like hypertension, cardiovascular disease and metabolic disorders including type 2 diabetes.
+Reduced sleep is also associated with low mood and depression.

 Your body’s sleep-wake cycle is regulated by your brain and hormones such as melatonin and cortisol.
 There is a natural rhythm that occurs in response to the fluctuations of light, temperature and changes to hormone levels – this is called your circadian rhythm.
-Factors such as exposure to bright light and/or eating foods high in glucose just prior to going to bed can affect the delicate balance and lead to sleeplessness.
+Factors such as exposure to bright light and/or eating foods high in glucose prior to going to bed can disrupt the delicate balance and lead to sleeplessness.
 Another factor that plays a big role is one we can’t always pinpoint and that’s stress – have you noticed when you have something big going on at work you find it difficult to go to sleep despite being really tired?

 So, what can you do to ensure you get a good night’s sleep?

 Well, your body likes a routine so it’s a good idea to go to bed at roughly the same time each night.
 Make sure your environment is comfortable and the room is dark and cool.
-Leave all screen devices including the television, laptop, ipad and phone in another room and try reading or listening to some peaceful music before you go to sleep.
-It’s also important to have your evening meal 2-3 hours before you go to bed and reduce high sugar foods, especially things like ice cream and other sugary deserts.
+Leave all screen devices including the television, laptop, iPad and phone in another room and try reading or listening to some peaceful music before you go to sleep.
+It’s also important to have your evening meal 2-3 hours before you go to bed and reduce high sugar foods, especially things like ice cream and other sugary desserts.
 This also goes for alcohol.
 Even though it can initially make you feel relaxed, it actually has the opposite effect once it starts being metabolised by your body and can increase the production of cortisol.
 Caffeine and nicotine are also stimulating and should be avoided later in the day to improve sleep.